 Malcolm first discovered Buddhism in 1990 when be began attending activities within the Triratna Buddhist Community (then the FWBO).
 For ten years, he attended retreats, worked within Buddhist teams and helped at local Buddhist centres.
 At the end of this period, he was ordained into the Triratna Buddhist Order and given the name, Upayavira, which translates to something like, he who heroically finds ways to help others on the path to Enlightenment.

 Soon after joining the Order, he became a parent.
 This was a major change in life direction.
 Little of the learning from the previous ten years was useful.
-He spent the next ten years exploring what practice meant in the context of a family, culminating in the recent publication of parentsmeditation.org, a site detailing an approach to meditation suitable for parents of young children.
+He spent the next ten years exploring what practice meant in the context of a family, culminating in the the site and audio course at parentsmeditation.org, detailing an approach to meditation suitable for parents of young children.

 During the next ten years, Malcolm started to connect with other Buddhists that were exploring “insight” practices.
 Practices that helped unravel the assumptions that bind us.
 During this time he had significant exposure to Direct Pointing as used within Liberation Unleashed and a community exploring the Buddhist teaching of the Ten Fetters as a live practice.